The most popular approach to executive-level selling is the least effective, according to new academic research from Corporate Visions.

 The goal in your Why Now conversations are to generate enough curiosity that you elevate your value beyond what you’re selling, and into your conversation as a whole.
 If an executive perceives that you’ve delivered a valuable conversation, you’ll get them to take the desired next step toward a decision.

 The Provocative Industry Insight message in this research is based on the Why Now approach.

 Providing competitive benchmarking in your prospect’s industry is interesting, it is very difficult for many companies to develop meaningful data to make that a reality across various industries they serve.
 Also, while it’s good at raising their curiosity, we have no research to prove it is helpful in getting a deal across the line.

 That’s where the Why Now message edges out the competition.
 Research has already proven that introducing provocative industry insights is an effective way to add urgency and value to your C-level conversations.

 It’s a slightly different situation when you’re trying to convince an executive to take a meeting versus persuading them to buy now.
 But we believe that being consistent in how you get the meeting and then deliver the meeting is important for executive-level sales conversations.

-For more details about this research and how online training works, download our State of the Conversation Report, The Key to the C-Suite: Messaging for Executive Access.
+For more details about this research, download our State of the Conversation Report, The Key to the C-Suite: Messaging for Executive Access.